 I have a Family Doctor - why do I need to see a General Internal Medicine (GIM) Specialist?

 Simply put, family medicine encompasses a broader patient population than internal medicine.
 Family medicine doctors manage the overall physical and mental health of all ages, including children.
-In Ontario, General Internal Medicine (GIM) specialists have at least four years of residency training, specifically in adult medicine, with intensive training on internal organ systems and processes in adults.
+In Ontario, General Internal Medicine (GIM) specialists have at least four years of residency training in adult medicine, with intensive training on internal organ systems and complex physiological processes in adults.

 What kind of things are seen by an Internist?